-The objectives of this research are to (1) identify and describe factors that influence operating speed and (2) provide guidance to make informed decisions related to establishing speed limits on roadways.
-The guidance should address the following, at a minimum: 1.
-An approach for determining the relationship between operating, design, posted and statutory speeds and how the differences among them impact safety performance.
-This may also include quantitative and/or qualitative models to predict the safety performance associated with the differences between operating, posted, statutory and design speeds.
-Identification and classification of nationwide data including, but not limited to, geometric design, access density, signal density, traffic volume characteristics, and enforcement practices that may impact operating speed.
-3. An analysis of the 85th percentile speed and other statistical measures and factors as appropriate methods for setting speed limits.
-4. Implications of setting a speed limit lower than those recommended using the factors identified above.
-The focus of the research should be on roadway functional classifications of minor arterials and higher as defined by AASHTO.
+The objectives of this research were to (1) identify and describe factors that influence operating speed and (2) provide guidelines to make informed decisions related to establishing speed limits on roadways.
+The guidelines are to address the following: (a) an approach for determining the relationship between operating, design, posted and statutory speeds and how the differences among them impact safety performance; (b) identification and classification of nationwide data including, but not limited to, geometric design, access density, signal density, traffic volume characteristics, and enforcement practices that may impact operating speed; (c) an analysis of the 85th percentile speed and other statistical measures and factors as appropriate methods for setting speed limits; (d) implications of setting a speed limit lower than those recommended using the factors identified above.
+The focus of the research was on roadway functional classifications of minor arterials and higher as defined by AASHTO.

 STATUS: Research is complete.
 The final report is available as NCHRP Report 966 at https://www.nap.edu/catalog/26216/posted-speed-limit-setting-procedure-and-tool-user-guide, along with associated deliverables.